wso2-cs/troubleshoot-kit/best-practices-guides/NETWORK-traces/README.md

 A network trace, also known as an HTTP trace, is a log of network activity in a web browser or application.
 It can include sensitive information like cookies, authorization headers, and more.
-While these details are crucial for diagnosing issues, they should be sanitized before sharing the trace
+While these details are crucial for diagnosing issues, they should be sanitized before sharing the trace.

 ### Why Sanitize a Network Trace?